peteroupc/html3dutil/doc/Curve.md

 <a name='Curve_velocity'></a>
 ### Curve#velocity(u)

-Finds an approximate velocity vector at the given U coordinate of this curve.
+Finds an approximate velocity vector at the given u-coordinate of this curve.
 The implementation in <a href="Curve.md">Curve</a> calls the evaluator's <code>velocity</code>
 method if it implements it; otherwise, does a numerical differentiation using the position (from the <code>evaluate</code> method).